 Today traditional networks are not built to support the scalability required by large-scale server virtualization and the automated provisioning that is required for Infrastructure-as-a-Service models.
+But new network virtualization methods -- possibly even a network hypervisor -- could change all of that.

 Today upward of 50% of all servers run as virtual machines.
 Each one is connected to a virtual network with virtual switches and network adapters that are all created through the server virtualization hypervisor.
 This wide-scale virtualization will enable service providers and large enterprises to offer Infrastructure-as-a-Service in which companies or groups of users can self-provision virtual machines and network resources on demand with just a few clicks.
 Ultimately, they'll be able to create mini virtual data centers using these resources.